bopher/mongoutils/README.md

 #### Unwrap

 Get first item of array and insert to doc using $addFields stage.
-When using lookup result returns as array, use this helper to unwrap lookup result as field.
+When using lookup result returns as array, use me helper to unwrap lookup result as field.

 ```go
 // Signature: